bhaskar4n/CubePasswordSystem/README.md

 ### some screen shots of cube password system UI
 ##### side 1 of the cps
 In the first side i have entered three letters as a password in different boxes.
-Next time while retrieving the data you must enter the password in correct boxes.<br>
+Next time while retrieving the data you must enter the password in correct boxes.

 following side2, side3, side4 are same like the side 1.
 <img src="https://github.com/bhaskar4n/CubePasswordSystem/blob/master/screen%20shots/cpss/side1.jpg?raw=true"/>
 ##### side 2 of the cps